PrincetonUniversity/orfeus-data-visualization/markdown/scenarios.md

 The ORFEUS platform is a set of asset-specific modules which calibrate stochastic models of the joint behavior of forecasted and actual production, tailored to wind, solar and load.

 Models are linked through a high-dimensional correlation constructor which renders spatial and temporal correlation structure tractable via LASSO-based methods and parametric representations of locational correlation structure.

+For data generated with our open-source scenario generation toolkit, see the PGscen repository:

+- Link to our scenario generation PGscen GitHub repo: https://github.com/PrincetonUniversity/PGscen